 Although these may seem like reasonable methods, concrete is not a good material for supporting foundations.

 - Mudjacking/Slabjacking – Commonly used for raising smaller flat concrete layouts such as sidewalks, patios, garage and basement floors, etc. It’s a cleaner, more affordable alternative to replacing falling concrete.
 Although Mudjacking/Slabjacking is useful for repairing small concrete slabs, this is not a method of repairing a foundation.

 Steel is the most efficient, stable and permanent solution for repairing a foundation because of its resistance, bearing capacity and reliability.

 There are many variables when it comes to foundation repair.
 If a foundation is sinking, finding the real problem and correcting it can be difficult.
 So, can you do it yourself?
 Well, if your house is atop a crawl space and is sinking towards the middle, not around the edges (perimeter), you might be able to do it yourself; however, if your house is atop a slab or a crawl space and is settling around the edges, you absolutely need a professional foundation repair contractor (ref: DIY Foundation Repair).

-Also, with doing it yourself, there are risks, and no guarantees that the process will stabilize your house’s foundation, which could end up wasting your time and resources, so why take the chance?
-Allow the experts at Ram Jack to analyze the situation, find the underlying problems and determine a permanent fix to stabilize your foundation.
+Also, with doing it yourself, there are risks, and no guarantees that the process will sustain your house’s foundation, which could end up wasting your time and resources, so why take the chance?
+Allow the experts at Ram Jack to analyze the situation, find the underlying problems and determine a permanent fix to sustain your foundation.